xma711/notebook/blockchain/bitcoin/README.md

 Btw can one node change part of the history and convince all other nodes to accept the modified history?
 Both are difficult.
-To change a few blocks, you need to create the number for each block to fulfil the hash requirement, which is time-consuming.
+To change a few blocks, you need to create the number for each block to fulfill the hash requirement, which is time-consuming.
 Though ultimately you may achieve it (after many years of computation maybe), then what?
 You need to hack into 51% of nodes that change their blockchains.. quite impossible.